8 Things Doctors Wish You Knew About ADHD Medication

 Realize that you may not even need it

 One-third of adults will grow out of ADHD, and another third will only have minor symptoms in adulthood, says Deborah A. Pearson, PhD, professor of psychiatry and behavior sciences at Louis A. Faillace, MD, Department of Psychiatry and Behavioral Sciences at UTHealth in Houston, Texas.
 Your decision to go on medication—or for your child to do so—really depends on how much the symptoms are affecting your life.
 “It’s really about the degree of impairment you’re having that will dictate the need to go on medication,” says Dr. Muniz.
 “If a family comes to us and is unsure about whether to start medication, we may err on the side of medication when all those other things are maximized to the extent possible.
 Presuming your school placement is appropriate and you’re receiving the right education and supports for any learning issues and you’ve participated in therapy to the extent that it’s available to you, then we look at medications as an option.”
-And check out these foods that may boost your concentration.
+(Here’s how meditation can help ADHD.)

 Rule out other conditions first